What is a Deva Cut?

 Detangling with your fingers when the hair is wet with conditioner on it is ideal for best results.
 Using your fingers allows you to be gentle and know when you are hitting a knot, and you can then take your time to detangle.
 If you need to use a comb or a brush the “wet brush” is best make sure that you continue to add water as you detangle to increase the amount of “slip” you get, also making sure to begin at the bottom of your section and gently work your way up. being aggressive with brushing will cause the hair to break, creating MORE tangles as the shorter hairs lock up like velcro as time goes on.

 How often should we trim our hair?

-A very light trim (or as we call “dusting”) is recommended every 10-12 weeks.
-This is offered in the “Express cut” service where each curl is cut to remove weakness at the ends to maintain length.
+A very light trim (or as we call “dusting”) is recommended every 10-12 weeks to remove weakness at the ends to maintain length.
 The benefits of regular “dustings” are that your curl groupings remain intact and healthy to achieve full-length potential.
 A reshape is recommended every 6 months.

 Whats the best way to achieve more volume?